MB3hel/AUVControlBoard/docs/docs/firmware/math.md

 - Local Navigation Mode (LNAV): Similar to SASSIST, but built on LOCAL mode (not GLOBAL)
 - Local Depth Hold Mode (LDHOLD): Similar to DHOLD, but built on LOCAL mode (not GLOBAL)

+Both of these modes operate under the assumption that the vehicle's z axis is aligned with the world's z-axis.
+Thus,

+- Depth is controlled by translating along the vehicle's z axis
+- Pitch is controlled by rotating about the vehicle's x axis
+- Roll is controlled by rotating about the vehicle's y axis

+Thus, it is necessary that the vehicle be capable of motion in the z translation and x, y rotation DoFs to use these modes. **Additionally, when using LNAV, maintaining a vehicle pitch or roll (target angle) may result in undefined motions.

 ## Sensor Processing